New Chamber Reveals Most Complete Homo Naledi To Date - D-brief

 One hint at their capabilities comes from the very fact that they were found in the cave.
 The Dinaledi chamber where the first bones were found and the Lesedi chamber newly described today both lie down narrow, tortuous passages that only the slimmest of adults can reach.
 Both rooms lie within an area of complete darkness as well.
 The researchers were able to rule out falls, wild animals and natural causes as possible reasons for the bones’ presence, indicating that they were likely placed there by H. naledi themselves at a significant effort.
 Hawks and Berger hold that such a purposeful placement of the dead hints at the kind of burial rituals only seen in more advanced hominins.

-“If you thought this was a freak occurrence —freak by definition happens once, and we now have two,” Hawks says.
+“If you thought this was a freak occurrence — freak by definition happens once, and we now have two,” Hawks says.
 “Everything that we proposed as a hypothesis for the Dinaledi chamber, the Lesedi chamber replicates the same data.”

 Although the bones may not have arrived in the cave by chance, hard evidence for some kind of burial ritual is still lacking.